I've heard at least a few times now from apologists that Christianity is responsible for science. For some examples:

 The publication of the findings

 If that isn't the scientific method, I don't know what is!
 Even before that, Aristotle championed an empirical method of scientific thinking.
 Which absolutely predates even the concept of Christianity.
-Not to mention that science and technology was also flourishing in China and India with no influence from the West or any christian influences.
+Not to mention that science and technology was also flourishing in China and India with no influence from the West or any Christian influences.
 And it has been argued by some that it was actually the influences of the far east that were transported over by the ancient Muslim scholars that kicked off the Renaissance (as opposed to the Muslim scholars preserving the ancient Greek ideas only).

 That should have been a very easy bit of propaganda to debunk with minimal effort.
 If you don't think Wikipedia is impartial enough, this page also offers a history, essentially agreeing with the Wikipedia entry.